 If an employee says, “I don’t know” without offering to help, it makes the company look unprepared.
 It is acceptable for employees to not have all the answers.
 But instead of saying “I don’t know,” they should say, “That’s a great question.
 Let me find out for you.”

 Additionally, all employees, from new hires to managers, should show confidence when speaking to customers.
 When employees seem sure of themselves, customers feel they are in good hands.
 They trust the company more and are likely to return.
+At Atidiv, our training programs for outsourced agents emphasize industry knowledge and confidence, which contributes to higher CSAT and faster resolution times for our US and UK clients.

 2. The Customer Is Always Right?